jyliang8024/JING/content/en/_index.md

 Before that, I was a researcher at [Laboratory for Artificial Intelligence in Design](https://www.aidlab.hk/en/about) under the supervision of [Dr. C.K.M.
 Lee](https://scholar.google.com.sg/citations?user=QGN6-ToAAAAJ&hl=en).
 I received my M.Sc. degree in Industrial Logistics Systems from the Hong Kong Polytechnic University in 2023, and B.Eng. degree from Chongqing Jiaotong University in 2022.

-My research focuses on the topics of **Cross-Modal Understanding & Generation**, **Controllable Video Synthesis**, and **Generative Design**.
+My research focuses on the topics of **cross-modal understanding and controllable generative systems for cinematic applications**.
 Beyond academia, I enjoy capturing the interplay of light and urban landscapes through photography and expressing rhythm as a drummer.
 My passion for combining AI with artistic expression inspires my work in both academia and creative pursuits.